 Joel aggressively defends his clients’ interests in coverage disputes in federal and state courts across the country.
 He regularly litigates matters involving claims for defense and indemnity under third-party liability policies, as well as suits involving catastrophic property damage and business interruption claims under commercial property policies.
 He also has substantial experience defending insurers against suits alleging “bad faith” and unfair claim settlement practices, and suits seeking exemplary damages.

 Joel takes a determined approach—combining exacting attention to detail with creative problem solving—to achieve the best possible result each time.
-He firmly believes the devil is in the details, and he applies a meticulous approach to contract analysis while remaining mindful of his clients’ business concerns.
+He is meticulous in contract analysis while remaining mindful of his clients’ business concerns.
 With the ever-present specter of bad faith, especially in today’s litigious environment, Joel recognizes the critical importance of appropriately handling, processing, and, if necessary, defending every single claim.

 Joel has also represented and counseled clients in a wide range of practice areas, including commercial, aviation, construction, and securities.
 He has assisted clients in a variety of disputes arising out of breaches of contract, breaches of fiduciary duties, fraud, conversion, civil theft, and deceptive and unfair trade practices.